 You’ll find the entrance to the spa through a glass door beyond the bar and restaurant.
 Soft and pretty in design, this is a very different space to the leisure centre.
 Spa reception is open plan and airy with a desk where hard-working ladies greet guests and answer phones; to the left is a tempting display of products.
 You’ll find the Walnut Lounge - where spa-goers lunch - behind sliding doors; behind as you look at reception is the largest mani/pedi room we’ve come across with three pedicure thrones and four manicure chairs across a long bar.
 There’s also a beauty bar here for make-up.

 Newly opened this year, the Wellness Suite is a hushed, carpeted space with two rooms showcasing shiny new equipment for tech-related treatments, and 12 treatment rooms.
-We loved the relaxation room with its twinkly ceiling lights, light wood panelling and double grey mattresses pushed together to create one huge bed.
+We loved the relaxation room with its twinkly ceiling lights, wood panelling and double grey mattresses pushed together to create one huge bed.
 Grab a magazine and a cream chunky-knit blanket and settle in.

 TREATMENT TALK